4/27/2023

 Operator

 Thank you.
 Ladies and gentlemen, at this time we will be conducting a question and answer session.
 If you'd like to ask a question, you may press star 1 on your telephone keypad.
-A confirmation tone will indicate your line is in question Q. You may press star 2 if you would like to remove your question from the queue.
+A confirmation tone will indicate your line is in the question queue.
+You may press star 2 if you would like to remove your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star key.
-Our first question comes from the line of Daniel Inbrough with Stevens.
+Our first question comes from the line of Daniel Embro with Stevens.
 Please proceed with your question.

 speaker

-Daniel Inbrough
+Daniel Embro

 speaker